Myth: The Fallen Lords: Gameplay

-Myth: The Fallen Lords is a real-time strategy game.
-Unlike some real-time strategy games, the player does not have to engage in resource micromanagement or economic macromanagement, does not have to construct a base or buildings, and does not have to gradually build up their army by acquiring resources and researching new technologies.
+Myth: The Fallen Lords is a real-time tactics game.
+Unlike real-time strategy games, the player does not have to engage in resource micromanagement or economic macromanagement, does not have to construct a base or buildings, and does not have to gradually build up their army by acquiring resources and researching new technologies.
 Instead, each level begins with the player's army already assembled and ready for combat.
 During the game, the player controls forces of various sizes made up of a number of different units, each possessing their own strengths and weaknesses.
 In single-player mode, only Light units are playable, but in online multiplayer mode, the player can control both Light and Dark units.

 Basic gameplay involves the player selecting and commanding units.
 To select an individual unit, the player clicks on that unit.
 Once selected, the unit is surrounded by a yellow rectangle, beside which is a health meter, which diminishes as the unit takes damage.
 Units do not regenerate health, and there is no way to construct new units (although in some single-player missions, reinforcements are automatically received at predetermined points).
 To select all nearby units of a given type, the player double-clicks on any individual unit of that type.
 To select multiple units of different types, the player can either "shift click" (hold down the shift key and click on each individual unit) or use "band-selection" (click and hold the mouse button on a piece of ground, then drag the cursor across the screen.
 This causes a yellow box to appear, which grows and shrinks as it follows the cursor's movement.
 When the player releases the button, any units within the box are selected).
 The player can instantly select all units on screen, irrespective of type, by pressing the enter key.
 The player can also assign manually selected unit groupings to a specific key on the keyboard, and when that key is pressed, it instantly selects the desired group of units.